 MSM (methyl-sulphonyx-methane) – MSM is a natural occurring sulfur compound with painkilling, anti-inflammatory, antispasmodic, and analgesic properties.

 Essential Oils – For headaches, try peppermint or lavender rubbed into temples.
+Peppermint is very potent so you may want to dilute it in a carrier oil like olive or coconut beforehand.

-Others to consider: feverfew, kudzu, ginger, arnica, vitamin C, vitamin E, glucosamine, boswellia, devils claw, turmeric (curcumin), and magnesium.
+Others to consider: feverfew, kudzu, ginger, arnica, vitamin C, vitamin E, glucosamine, boswellia, devil’s claw, turmeric (curcumin), and magnesium.

 Digestive Aids/Acid Reflux

-Ginger – A natural treatment for nausea, ginger reduces stomach acid, fights inflammation, and aids in moving food quickly through digestion.
+Ginger – A natural treatment for nausea, ginger reduces stomach acid, fights inflammation, and aids in moving food through digestion.
 Ginger is available as a whole root, spice, and in capsules.

 Slippery Elm – Slippery elm coats the throat, esophagus, and stomach in a slippery mucilage that soothes and calms digestion.